BEST Sweet Chili Sauce

 As with most everything, nothing beats homemade and Sweet Chili Sauce is no exception.
-Not only is it super quick and easy to make, it’s cheaper, doesn’t have any additives or preservatives, you know exactly where the ingredients come from, AND it tastes better than the bottled stuff.
+Not only is it super quick and easy to make, it’s cheaper, is made without additives or preservatives, you know exactly where the ingredients come from, it’s fully customizable, AND it tastes better than the bottled stuff.
 That’s a win-win!
-This homemade sweet chili sauce recipe is sure to become your go-to whenever you’re craving this deliciously versatile sauce!
+This homemade sweet chili sauce recipe is sure to become your go-to from now on!

 Sometimes also referred to as Thai Sweet Chili Sauce or Asian Sweet Chili Sauce, it’s a simultaneously sweet, savory, tangy and spicy sauce incorporating red chilies, garlic, ginger, sugar and vinegar.